-Testing is crucial to slow the spread of the coronavirus because it identifies people who are carrying the virus, both those who are ill and those who aren't exhibiting any symptoms.
+More than half a year into the pandemic, testing remains a crucial element of slowing the spread, because it identifies people who are carrying the virus, both those who are ill and those who aren't exhibiting any symptoms.
 Once people are aware that they are infected, they can take the proper measures to avoid others to prevent exposure.

 There are currently two types of tests available for home use: swab tests and saliva tests.